 We aim to inspire a new generation, providing skills-based learning and intellectual encounter alongside theological reflection and spiritual resources for the long-term task of making and building peace in a world of conflict.

-St Michael’s House also serves as the home of the worldwide Community of the Cross of Nails, which is made up of some 150 partners in 30 countries.
+St Michael’s House also serves as the home of the worldwide Community of the Cross of Nails, which is made up of over 200 active partners in more than 40 countries.

 RECONCILIATION LEARNING PROGRAMME